rbisdorff/Digraph3/docSphinx/tutorial.rst

 In :numref:`qualityScores`, the fifteen academic disciplines are grouped into *topical* 'Faculties': *Humanities*; *Law, Economics & Management*; *Life Sciences & Medicine*; *Natural Sciences & Mathematics*; and, *Technology*.
 All fifteen academic disciplines are considered *equally significant* for the rating decisions (see Row 2).
 The average enrolment quality scores are coloured along a 7-tiling scheme (see last Row).

 We may furthermore notice that the *TU Dresden* is the only Institution which offers all fifteen academic disciplines.
 Whereas, on the one side, *TU München* and *Kaiserslautern* only offer *Sciences* and *Technology* disciplines.
 On the other side, *Mannheim*, is only offering *Humanities* and *Law, Economics & Management* studies.
 Most of the 41 Universities do not offer *Engineering* studies.
-We are, hence, facing a large part of irreducible missing data (see the advanced topic on `coping with missing data <CopingMissing-Data-label>`).
+We are, hence, facing a large part of irreducible missing data (see the advanced topic on :ref:`coping with missing data <CopingMissing-Data-label>`).

 Details of the enrolment quality criteria (the academic disciplines) may be consulted in a browser view (see :numref:`spiegelCriteria` below).